Alcestis: Mythology

 Many suitors appeared before King Pelias and tried to woo Alcestis when she came of age to marry.
 It was declared by her father that she would marry the first man to yoke a lion and a boar (or a bear in some cases) to a chariot.
 King Admetus was able to do this because he was helped by Apollo, who had been banished from Olympus for one year to serve as a shepherd to Admetus.
 With Apollo's help, Admetus completed the challenge set by King Pelias, and was allowed to marry Alcestis.
 But in a sacrifice after the wedding, Admetus forgot to make the required offering to Artemis, therefore when he opened the marriage chamber he found his bed full of coiled snakes.
 Admetus interpreted it a portent of an early death.

 Apollo again helped the newlywed king, this time by making the Fates drunk, extracting from them a promise that if anyone would want to die instead of Admetus, they would allow it.
 And when the day of his death came near, no one volunteered, not even his elderly parents, but Alcestis came forward to die in place of her husband.
-As a token of his appreciation for Admetus' hospitality.
-Heracles rescued Alcestis from the underworld, shortly after fighting with Thanatos.
+As a token of his appreciation for Admetus' hospitality, Heracles rescued Alcestis from the underworld, shortly after fighting with Thanatos.
+After Alcestis comes back and is united with her husband, she doesn't speak.
+Admetus, in Euripides' play "Alcestis", asks: "But why does she not speak?" to which Hercules tells him that she will be silent for three days until she is purified of her debt to the lower (Underworld) gods.